AlfieCross/Project-3-Online-Quiz/README.md

 ## 📊 Lighthouse Reports

-All major pages were tested using Google Lighthouse on desktop:
+All major pages were tested using Google Lighthouse on desktop.
+Below are the results:

 | Page         | Performance | Accessibility | Best Practices | SEO |
 | ------------ | ----------- | ------------- | -------------- | --- |